 Although few people talk about it, depression is quite widespread, affecting 1 in 18 people in the USA at any given moment.
 Depression is expensive too.
-The lost days of work, income and productivity add up to costing the United States more than $83 billion annually: more than $26 billion in direct medical costs and approximately $57 billion in indirect costs – not to mention the financial and emotional loss due to suicide.
+The lost days of work, income, and productivity add up to cost the United States more than $83 billion annually: more than $26 billion in direct medical costs and approximately $57 billion in indirect costs – not to mention the financial and emotional loss due to suicide.

 What Causes Depression?

-What is Depression?
 Depression is the result of the interaction of many factors, including your genetic makeup (signs and symptoms of depression are sometimes passed on in a family the same way blue eyes and curly hair are in family genetics), your diet, your “lifestyle,” how you deal (or don’t deal) with stress, and your basic belief structures.